 G20 members include the G8 countries, namely, USA, Japan, Germany, UK, France, Italy, Canada and Russia; and the 11 emerging and developing countries, namely, Argentina, Australia, Brazil, China, India, Indonesia, Mexico, Saudi Arabia, South Korea, South Africa and Turkey; and the EU.
 The European Union is represented by the President of the European Council and by the European Central Bank.

-G20 accounted for 90 per cent of the World GDP and nearly 80 per cent of World trade in 2011.
-G20 represents two thirds of World Population.
+G20 members accounted for 90 percent of the World GDP and nearly 80 per cent of World trade in 2011.
+G20 countries represents two thirds of World Population.

 - Digital Economy: The G20 leaders have recognized that we are living in an age of Internet economy that brings both opportunities and challenges to global growth.
 In 2016, a Digital Economy Task Force was set up under the Chinese Presidency to collectively leverage digital opportunities, cope with challenges, and promote the Digital Economy to drive inclusive economic growth and development.
 The Digital Economy refers to economic activity that uses digitized information and knowledge as the key factor of production, modern information networks as the important activity space, and the effective use of information and communication technology (ICT) as an important driver for efficiency-enhancing and economic structural optimization.